 Haley said that each of the shelves seemed to contain several smaller units of strange paper-like things glued between two pieces of cardboard.

 “No, duh,” Taylor said.
 “But what are they for?”
 He pulled down one of these cardboard units and was surprised at its denseness.

 Just then, a man stepped out of the back room wearing a buttoned-down maroon-colored cardigan sweater with elbow patches.
 He rubbed his shaky fingers against the lids of his filmy eyeballs and sneezed.

-At the sight of him, a couple of girls—the twins, Denver and Dallas—began to quietly whimper from the back.
+At the sight of him, a couple of girls—the twins, Denver and Dylan—began to quietly whimper from the back.

 “Nothing to cry about, girls,” the man said.
 “You have come, finally, to the right place.”
 He introduced himself as the head lie-briar-an.
 “And this,” he continued, holding his arms out to the room, “is the Internet.”

 “No, not impossible,” the lie-briar-an said.
 “Hard to believe, maybe, but not impossible.
 This is the Internet in its analog form.”

 The lie-briar-an said that he had something to show them and motioned the students into a back room where he spent time looking for what he called an “overhead projector.”